jdoleary/Spellmasons/docs/TasksCurrent.md

     - add footstep sfx
     - change end turn button color when you're the last player
         - instead of sound
-    - bug: pressing 'alt' in chrome deselects the window and makes it stop accepting input
+    - bug: **important** pressing 'alt' in chrome deselects the window and makes it stop accepting input
         - This doesn't happen in fullscreen
         - Test in windowed mode on Electron
     - feedback loop for when you're in the portal but your teammate isnt